Before

 Man Without a Past is what quality, low budget filmmaking

-saying it well.
-It's about passion, craft and control, where every
+and saying it well.
+It's about passion, craft and control,

 That

-Atlantic is an ongoing event that is happening on our watch.
-But
+of the Atlantic is an ongoing event that is happening on our

-for those willing to challenge the categories that determine the
+watch.
+But for those willing to challenge the categories that

-films we attend, the films themselves are their own reward.
+determine the films we attend, the films themselves are their